demisto/content/Packs/DelineaSS/Integrations/DelineaSS/DelineaSS_description.md

 Use check box **Use system proxy settings** for proxy.

-If you want to use the function of synchronizing secrets stored in Delinea server, check the box and fill in the field with a list of the names of the secrets separated by commas.

 Use the **TEST** button to check if the parameters for integration are correct.
 In case of successful authentication on the Delinea server and correct filling of all other parameters, you will receive a response **Success**.

 This integration performs some REST API transfers to the Delinea server, the full description of which is given in the server documentation.